 Now that you know how much a reasonable build costs, one question remains: where do you buy a custom PC for that price?

 With our Allied Stinger, you can easily hit that price point and all the specifications you want in a good rig.

 The Stinger delivers a solid gaming experience at an unbeatable price, meeting (and in some cases exceeding) the specs needed to have a great gaming experience.
-Built on a sturdy foundation of the Ryzen 3 3100/ Intel i3-10300F as well as a minimum of 16GB of RAM and an entry-level 1080P NVIDIA graphics card (the GTX 1650 4GB), this PC is capable of running several big-name titles such as Call of Duty Warzone, League of Legends, and Minecraft.
+Built on a sturdy foundation of the Ryzen 3 4100/ Intel i3-11400F as well as a minimum of 16GB of RAM and an entry-level 1080P NVIDIA graphics card (the GTX 1650 4GB), this PC is capable of running several big-name titles such as Call of Duty Warzone, League of Legends, and Minecraft.

-The bottom line is if you’re looking for an excellent custom-built PC at a steal of a price, the Stinger is what you need.
-It can also be up-specced into more powerful processors and graphics cards, so if you dig the Stinger’s visual appeal but need some more grunt, the options are there.
-Similarly with the Allied Patriot, the base configuration offers a rock-solid 1080P gaming experience with options that extend right up in the ultra-high tier.
+The bottom line is if you’re looking for an excellent custom-built PC at a steal of a price, the Allied Stinger is what you need.
+It can also be up-specced into more powerful processors and graphics cards, so if you dig the Allied Stinger’s visual appeal but need some more grunt, the options are there.
+Similarly, with the Allied Patriot, the base configuration offers a rock-solid 1080P gaming experience with options that extend right up in the ultra-high tier.
 And then there’s the Allied M.O.A.B., the gaming PC for those for whom compromise simply isn’t an option.